bharath144/rummy-game-tracker/README.md

 ### Previous Games
 - Current Running game(s) on top of the list
 - Older games at the bottom
+- Multi-Select a completed games and delete them

 ### Player management
 - Create a new player